 Following the Yayoi Period of Japan when farming and metalworking techniques were introduced from mainland Asia was the Kofun Period (c.
 250 CE - 538 CE) where the religion of Shinto emerges from the beliefs of previous eras and the Yamato Clan rise to power and eventually become the imperial family.
 The period is named after the style of burial mounds used during this time.

 The period is marked by the use of burial mounds erected for the elite, varying in size and shape from round or square mounds several meters long to a few hundred meter long keyhole shaped ones.
 Early tombs were simple, they only had the coffin buried in the summit of the mound or inside a stone chamber, but later in the period burial goods were also placed in the tomb, such as weapons, trinkets, or other personal items depending on status.
-The most powerful people had vast amounts, thousands of pieces buried with them inside separate mounds made exclusively for that purpose.
-Some of the early burial mounds were made from natural hills but by the 400’s CE more and more mounds were made by building a mound on flat ground and featured moats.
+The most powerful people had thousands of pieces buried with them inside separate mounds made exclusively for that purpose.
+Some of the early burial mounds were made from natural hills but by the 400’s CE more and more mounds were made by building a mound on flat ground and featuring a moat.
 In the late Kofun Period, burial mounds became smaller and more widely used by people of lower status, with groups of 15-meter mounds forming cemeteries.
-The earliest Kofun were found in central Honshu around the modern-day prefectures of Kyoto, Nara, and Osaka, cemeteries dating from the early years of the 4th century CE, but they would later spread to Kyushu in the south and to the northern and eastern areas of Honshu in the second half of the 4th century CE.
+The earliest Kofun were found in central Honshu around the modern-day prefectures of Kyoto, Nara, and Osaka.
+These cemeteries date from the early years of the 4th century CE but they would later spread to Kyushu in the south and to the northern and eastern areas of Honshu in the second half of the 4th century CE.
 Burial mounds show distinct features based on both status and region.

 One of the most impressive developments in Kofun Period pottery was the appearance of Haniwa, funeral sculptures, which depicted decorated horses, fully armed warriors, well-dressed nobles, farmers, and dancers.
 These sculptures were placed inside burial mounds and tombs in general as offerings.

-The technology used during this period is, for the most part, the same as the technology used in the preceding period, although it is in this period that the technology becomes more refined.
+The technology used during this period is, for the most part, the same as the technology used in the preceding period, although it is from this time that technology becomes more sophisticated.
 Rice paddies began to be constructed at higher elevations, irrigation systems became more complex, and ironworking became more widespread and intricate.
-Iron eventually replaced bronze as the metal of choice for tools and weapons as the tin needed for bronze was already hard to come by and was by that period even more scarce whereas iron was plentiful and would become the much stronger steel in later times.
+Iron eventually replaced bronze as the metal of choice for tools and weapons as the tin needed for bronze was already hard to come by and was by that period even more scarce.
+Iron, on the other hand, was plentiful and would eventually become the much stronger steel used in later times.

 Although Shinto emerges during this period its development is rooted in previous eras such as the Yayoi when the worship of gods was first practiced.
-The word Shinto translates to 'the way of the gods' and it focuses on diligent ritual performance to maintain a proper lifestyle as well as a connection to the gods, or Kami as they are called in Japanese.
-The Kami are gods who embody the natural powers such as the sea, sun, wind, storms, moon, as well as things like war or the underworld.
+The word Shinto translates as 'the way of the gods' and it focuses on diligent ritual performance to maintain a proper lifestyle as well as a connection to the gods, or Kami as they are called in Japanese.
+The Kami are gods or spirits who embody natural powers such as the sea, sun, wind, storms, moon, as well as things like war or the underworld.
 Although most Kami were associated with nature, some were people, living or dead, sometimes even objects, if they had the proper qualities such as emperors, warriors, or other great people.
-At first no special buildings, like temples or shrines, were needed to worship the Kami and any prayers or worship would be done out in the open or by sacred locations like forests by anyone.
-It was later that Kami would be worshipped in palaces and dedicated shrines by clan chiefs or priests, these shrines were usually marked by a torii gate.
-The Kami were not believed to have lived in the shrine, temple, or sacred spot that was designated but to visit these locations and occupy a statue or figure that depicted them.
+At first, no special buildings, like temples or shrines, were needed to worship the Kami and any prayers or worship would be done out in the open or by sacred locations like forests by anyone who cared to.
+It was later that Kami would be worshipped in temples and dedicated shrines by clan chiefs or priests.
+These Shinto shrines were usually marked by a torii gate.
+The Kami were not believed to have lived in the shrine, temple, or sacred spot that was dedicated to them but rather it was thought they visited these locations and occupied a statue or figure that depicted them.

 Rise of the Yamato

-It was through alliances with other clans, tribes, confederations, the expanded use of iron, and the capability to marshal their people effectively that the Yamato were an effective military power.
+It was through alliances with other clans, tribes, and confederations, the expanded use of iron, and the capability to marshal their people effectively that the Yamato were an effective military power.
 Although the Yamato were known to have military supremacy during the period, they tried to avoid war if they could and instead tried to form alliances with other clans by offering them a place in the political system or, when that failed, resorted to threats and forced the other clans into agreement.
-The major clans that supported the Yamato, like the Soga, Mononobe, Nakatomi, Kasuga, Ki, Otomo, and Haji, were called the uji and would be ranked or titled according to their level of kinship or service and this would mark their proximity.
-Below the uji were the be groups, which were occupational groups consisting of papermakers, scribes, and blacksmiths among other occupations.
-Included in the uji and be were some immigrants from China and Korea who had skill in wanted professions, such as metalworking or papermaking.
-At the bottom was the slave group, members of which were either prisoners of war or born into that position.
+The major clans that supported the Yamato, like the Soga, Mononobe, Nakatomi, Kasuga, Ki, Otomo, and Haji, were called the uji and would be ranked or titled according to their level of kinship or service.
+Below the uji were the be groups, which were occupational groups consisting of papermakers, scribes, and blacksmiths, among other occupations.
+Included in the uji and be were some immigrants from China and Korea who had skills in wanted professions, such as metalworking or papermaking.
+At the bottom was the slave group, members of which were either prisoners of war or those born into that position.

 Relations with China & Korea

 It is believed that the Yamato Clans of Japan established diplomatic relations with the Paekche Kingdom in Korea in 366 CE and had an outpost in the south which they governed until they were ousted by the Silla Kingdom in 562 CE.
-According to some Chinese records, in between 413 CE and 478 CE five Japanese kings sent nine ambassadors with tributes to China in order to gain support in the Korean peninsula.
-While China would receive tribute through Korea from Japan, Japan itself would receive immigrants from China and Korea who would bring along with them their skills and knowledge which Japan treasured since they wanted to keep on improving themselves.
+According to some Chinese records, between 413 CE and 478 CE five Japanese kings sent nine ambassadors with tributes to China in order to gain support in the Korean peninsula.
+While China would receive tribute through Korea from Japan, Japan itself would receive immigrants from China and Korea who would bring along with them their skills and knowledge which the Japanese treasured so as to keep on improving their culture.

 Transition to the Asuka

-By the end of the period, the Yamato had grown in power and become the Imperial House of Japan, contact with China and Korea increased, and Shinto made its appearance.
-The transition to the next period, the Asuka Period (538-710 CE), was marked by the introduction of Buddhism, adoption of Chinese characters as a writing system as the Japanese natives did not have a writing system of their own, and the adoption of other aspects of Chinese society since they found the Chinese to be civilized, advanced and wished to be perceived in the same way.
+By the end of the period, the Yamato had grown in power and become the Imperial House of Japan, contact with China and Korea increased, and Shinto had made its appearance.
+The transition to the next period, the Asuka Period (538-710 CE), was marked by the introduction of Buddhism, adoption of Chinese characters as a writing system (as the Japanese natives did not have a writing system of their own) and the adoption of many other aspects of Chinese society since they found the Chinese to be civilized, advanced and wished to be perceived in the same way.